rushmin/ci-tools/README.md

 ci-tools merge pr --push https://github.com/john/ci-tools-test/pull/8
 ```

-#####2.Merging a pull request locally on to a branch other than the base branch of the pull request.
+#####2.
+Merging a pull request locally on to a branch other than the base branch of the pull request.

 ```
 ci-tools merge pr -b new-branch  https://github.com/john/ci-tools-test/pull/8